Terms and Conditions of Sale:

 - The Seller typically delivers furniture on Saturdays.
 However other days/evenings may need to be used depending on the Buyer’s location.

 - Deliveries are to ground floor locations only.

 - Pickup is expected within 7 days of notification from the Seller.

 - The Buyer must notify the Seller at the time of order placement regarding difficult delivery access, including staircases, narrow passages or areas of awkward access that may restrict, delay or prevent delivery.
 All delivery charges will be the responsibility of the Buyer, including any additional costs incurred as the result of difficulties with access or the need for re-delivery.

-- All furniture is made of the same construction, timbers and specifications as the equivalent display models in our showroom
+- All furniture is made of the same construction, timbers, veneers, fittings and specifications as the equivalent display models in our showroom

 - The Buyer must be solely responsible for their final selection including the suitability of a particular design, its dimensions, covering (fabric, vinyl or leather), and colour.